Robert Coe (colonist): Biography

 Coe was born to Henry and Mary Coe at Thorpe Morieux, Suffolk, England, and baptized there on October 26, 1596.
 He was described as a "fine example" of a Puritan and a "great force of character" by J. Gardner Bartlett, the American genealogist.
-His father, Henry, had been a yeoman, probably a clothmaker, and for several years was churchwarden.
+His father had been a yeoman, probably a clothmaker, and for several years was churchwarden.
+He was burned at the stake for a shift in his religious beliefs.

 In Boxford, Suffolk in April 1625, Coe was elected as the overseer of cloth and in 1629 as the questman of the church.
 His first wife and mother of his four children died in Boxford in 1628.
 He remarried shortly after.
 His only daughter, a twin to his middle son, died before 1634.

 Historical records refer to him as "The Founder of the Coe Family in America".
 He and his family left for America on April 10, 1634 in search of religious liberty from Ipswich aboard the Francis, commanded by John Cutting.
-Coe settled for a brief time in Watertown, a Boston suburb in the Massachusetts Bay Colony, with several other Puritan families from Boxford who arrived with John Winthrop.
+Coe settled for a year in Watertown, a Boston suburb in the Massachusetts Bay Colony, with several other Puritan families from Boxford who arrived with John Winthrop.
 He was made a Freeman, but soon left the area due to overcrowding with permission of the General Court.

-Coe was a founder of two towns in the Connecticut Colony.
-In June 1635, Coe joined Andrew Warde and a few others in starting a new plantation at Wethersfield, Connecticut (originally Pyquag), in the fertile Connecticut River Valley, where he lived for five years.
+Coe was a founder of two towns in the Connecticut Colony and a founder of the New Haven Colony.
+In June 1635, Coe joined Andrew Warde and a few others in starting a new plantation at Wethersfield (originally Pyquag), in the fertile Connecticut River Valley, where he lived for five years.
 A division within the church caused Coe, Warde, and eighteen others to form the Rippowam Company, with the intent of acquiring Rippowam lands from the New Haven Colony.
 The land had been previously purchased from the Siwanoy peoples.
 In 1640, Coe and Warde were designated by the general court as representatives in colonial government matters; they secured the land and founded a new plantation called Toquams, later renamed Stamford.
 Stamford was included in the creation of the United Colonies of New England.
 On April 5, 1643, Coe was appointed as Stamford's magistrate, the equivalent of a mayor.
 The following year, another dispute caused Coe and the town reverend, Richard Denton, to leave the British colonies in favor of the New Netherland settlements.